Get 5% of discount using the code

 Frequent questions about what to pack for your trip to Mexico

-What clothes should I take to Mexico according to the weather?
+What clothes should I take to Mexico?

 Is it better to take euros or Mexican pesos to Mexico?